 Massage the knots, pain and pressure out of your belly!

 Place the Roll Model Coregeous® ball under your abdomen at the navel and rest on your forearms.
 Relax your belly as much as possible and slide your hips to the right and left, pushing your abdominal contents from one side to the other.
 Continue rolling for at least two minutes until you feel your belly relax and let go.
 A soothing massage to enhance the health and function of your internal organs.

 Take the pavement out of your soles and get the spring back in your step!

 Place a Roll Model Therapy Ball under the arch of your right foot.
 Rest your heel on the ground and lean your weight into the therapy ball.
 Slowly roll the pinky toe, then the big toe to the ground while keeping the heel on the ground.
 Continue for at least 90 seconds per foot to dynamically stretch your ankle and massage pain and tension out of the plantar fascia (connective tissue) on the soles of your feet.

 Heavenly Outer Hips

 Lie on your right side and rest on your forearm.
 Straighten the bottom (right) leg while resting the left foot on the floor behind it.
 Place two therapy balls on the side seam of your right hip where the slitted pocket on a pair of trousers would be.
-Pin the right pinky toe to the ground while pumping the right heel forward and back so the therapy balls roll a couple inches up and down the edge of the hip.
+Pin the right pinky toe to the ground while pumping the right heel forward and back so the therapy balls roll a couple of inches up and down the edge of the hip.
 This technique targets the tensor fascia latae, which is a small muscle that feeds directly into the IT Band.
-Rolling here can relieve hip and outer thigh tension, and also take pressure out of your knees.
+Rolling here can relieve hip and outer thigh tension, and also take the pressure out of your knees.
 Repeat this motion for 60 seconds, then move to the left side.